We are reviewing the Energy Retail Code of Practice to support ongoing protections for Victorian electricity and gas customers.

 Overview

-- Stage 1 considered the energy consumer reforms proposed by the Energy and Climate Change Ministerial Council (ECMC) in July 2024.
-Details on this stage can be found in the Stage 1 tab.
+In 2025, we completed a review of the Energy Retail Code of Practice that considered the energy consumer reforms proposed by the Energy and Climate Change Ministerial Council (ECMC) in July 2024.
+Details on this stage can be found in the Energy Consumer Reforms page.

 On 24 March 2026, we published a consultation paper to seek stakeholder feedback to inform amendments to the Energy Retail Code of Practice.
 The consultation paper highlights the key themes and topics we intend to review, including: